nickzani/nickzani.github.io/_posts/2018-01-13-Making-Sherbet.md

 * Granulated sugar
 * Baking powder
-* Food grade [citric acid](https://www.amazon.co.uk/gp/product/B005L4QGGM/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B005L4QGGM&linkCode=as2&tag=howtodad-21&linkId=9107bf8d132771ec3093fd0c721d661a) (Dont be put off by the name; this is easily available on Amazon, and can be used for descaling the kettle if you have any leftover)
+* Food grade [citric acid](https://www.amazon.co.uk/gp/product/B005L4QGGM/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B005L4QGGM&linkCode=as2&tag=howtodad-21&linkId=9107bf8d132771ec3093fd0c721d661a) (Don't be put off by the name; this is easily available on Amazon, and can be used for descaling the kettle if you have any leftover)

 ## Method